sjhatfield/sjhatfield.github.io/_posts/2020-05-20-Car-purchase-help.md

 ## The Problem

-Buying a used car is a tricky task where a wrong decision can have large financial implications.
+Buying a used car is a tricky task, where a wrong decision can have large financial implications.
 There are hundreds of options of make and model available and then possibly thousands of options once a make and model have been chosen.
 Vehicles vary vastly in condition, age and price, and it is impossible to know you have made the best decision when purchasing a used car.
-The client is in the position of wanting to purchase a used vehicle but is unsure of what would be a good deal, which model would be the best for their needs and how long they would expect the vechicle to last once purchased.
+The client (my spouse) is in the position of wanting to purchase a used vehicle but is unsure of what would be a good deal, which model would be the best for their needs and how long they would expect the vechicle to last once purchased.
 This application was developed to help the client assess how good a deal an advert for a used car is.

 ## The Ideal Outcome

-The application will be a success if the client is able to input the details of a used car they have found for sale and the application is able to instantly give them feedback as to whether the listing appears to be a good deal.
+The application will be a success if the client is able to input the details of a used car they have found for sale and the application is able to instantly give them feedback, as to whether the listing appears to be a good deal.
 Ideally, the application will be able to give them more than just a yes/no on whether the deal appears to be good.
-Possibly the application will even be able to provide the same information about similar vehicles.
+Possibly, the application will even be able to provide the same information about similar vehicles.

 ### Formulation as a Machine Learning Problem